 - It’s your first year on a cart in a district you’ve never taught in before.

-- You've been teaching on a cart for multiple years.
+- You've already been teaching on a cart for multiple years in the same school.

 In my years of teaching music from a cart, I've found that binders are the easiest way to keep things together and organized.
 From music magazines, to lesson ideas, to sub plans, to worksheets, I put EVERYTHING into binders!
-This is especially helpful because the space which I'm given to prep has changed multiple times through the years.
-Sometimes those spaces had a file cabinet for me to use, most times they didn't, but a shelf or bookcase of some kind was usually available.
+This is especially helpful because the space in which I'm given to prep has changed multiple times through the years.
+Sometimes those spaces had a file cabinet for me to use, most times they don't.
+But a shelf or bookcase of some kind was usually available and binders make things much easier to transport.

 Having my materials organized into binders allows me to easily transport my stuff from year to year AND helps me easily access materials when I need them.
 One cool item that helps me place softcover music magazines into these 3-hole binders are these: